 We have hands-on experience testing this product.
 We have also gathered info from the manufacturer, owners and other reliable sources.

-Masterbuilt manufactures super low priced cookers, made in China for frugal people in the USA.
-Quality and price is are line with Brinkmann, Char-Griller and Master Forge.
-Some models have a few unique features that provide a little bang for very little buck.
-Most of their products were largely more of the same cost driven stuff with a different logo on the lid, but in recent years they have taken a step up in quality on many models.
+Masterbuilt is known for manufacturing low priced cookers, made in China for frugal people in the USA.
+They've always produced some models with a few unique features that provide a little bang for very little buck, but most of their products were largely more of the same cost driven stuff with a different logo on the lid.
+However, in recent years Masterbuilt has taken a step up in quality and innovation.
+In fact, some of their new products are starting to win our top awards.
+They are a company on the move, grabbing our attention.

 Masterbuilt is widely distributed online and at brick and mortar outlets, including box box stores.